havr-p/bachelor-thesis/README.md

 ## Development

-Currently app uses database hosted on Render.
+Currently app uses database hosted inside Docker container.
 You can update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.

 During development it is recommended to use the `local` profile.
 In IntelliJ `-Dspring.profiles.active=local` can be